k0swe/forester/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Run `docker build -t k0s-log .` for a production build.
-After building, run `docker run -d -p 8080:80 k0s-log` to try the image locally on `http://localhost:8080/`.
+Run `docker build -t kellog .` for a production build.
+After building, run `docker run -d -p 8080:80 kellog` to try the image locally on `http://localhost:8080/`.

 ## Running unit tests